hackclub/hackclub/workshops/personal_website/README.md

 Until now, you've been following a decently rigid tutorial.
 Now is your chance to to take your website and make it your own.

-Below are some websites from other Hack Clubs from around the world to give you some inspiration!
+1. Below are some websites from other Hack Clubs from around the world to give you some inspiration!
+Checkout at least one of them.
+2. Add to and customize the website we make together to make it your own!

 ### Examples